Trans-Code/organizer-manual/logistics/README.md

  * Scissors, string, sticky tape / blu-tack for hanging posters, bunting etc.
  * Spare pens and paper for drawing diagrams or making notes.
  * Tissues to wipe up spills, or in case the bathrooms run out
- * Sanitary products for the bathroom are a thoughtful touch and may be appreciated!
  * Garbage bags - there will be mess to tidy up!

 ## Goodies

 This is only if you have the budget.

-### Temporary tattoos!

-This is so far the most fun and most affordable way to do something nice at your event.
-You only need to buy [Temporary Tattoo Paper](http://www.amazon.com/Silhouette-MEDIA-TATTOO-Temporary-Tattoo-Paper/dp/B0043WJ3OA/), print [our ready-to-go designs](https://github.com/DjangoGirls/resources/tree/master/Design/Tattoos) on your home printer, cut them out and you're good to go!
-You can get a lot of tattoos for just a couple of bucks.

-### T-shirts for coaches

-Order t-shirts for your coaches as a thank-you gift, but wearing the t-shirts also makes your coaches more visible in the venue.
-You can find t-shirt designs on our [resources page](../resources/README.md).

-### Tote bags

-We like tote bags, right?
-They are pretty cheap to print and it's a nice gift for your attendees that will remind them about the event later on.

 ### Stickers